-How to Prevent Bed Bugs at Your Vacation Rental
+How to Prevent Bed Bugs at Your Airbnb or Vacation Rental

 If you want to watch a hospitality professional wince, just say the words “bed bugs.”

 In the last year, 8 out of 10 hotels dealt with bed bugs, to the tune of $6383 per incident, and 20% of hotels have faced litigation as a result.
 Not to mention the consequences of even one guest review that complains of bed bugs.
 [Source: Behind the Cost of Bed Bugs: Hospitality Industry Report.]

 Unfortunately, vacation rentals, Airbnb and other short-term rental properties are not exempt from bed bugs.
 Single-family homes, in fact, are most likely to be infested, followed by apartments and condos.
 Hotels are third on the list.